anishumar/CreatistSwiftUI/README.md

 ---

 ## Credits
-- Developed by Anish Umar and the Creatist Team.
+- Developed by Creatist Team.
 - Special thanks to all open-source contributors and the creative community.

 ---